sourcegraph/about/blogposts/2020/find-and-replace.md

 However, there are many cases where you want to apply a general change pattern, not just replace one word with another.
-Adding arguments to a function, fixing a common anti-pattern, standardizing library usage, and transforming data from one format to another—these call for a find-and-replace tool that can express patterns of transformation.
+Adding arguments to a function, fixing a common anti-pattern, standardizing library usage, and transforming data from one format to another—these call for a tool that can express patterns of transformation.

 ### Regular expressions